CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## Python Data 3.10-22.09, 7.10.2022

+Coinciding with the Red Hat 8 update of Puhti, a new [Python Data]](../../apps/python-data.md) module has been installed (on both Puhti and Mahti).
+In addition, old conda-based modules have been removed from Puhti, and the naming of modules has changed.
+Modules are now named according to the Python version (PV) and the year (YY) and month (MM) of the installation, as PV-YY.MM.
+Typically the module will include the newest versions of libraries at installation time, to the extent software dependencies allow.
+Modules can also be loaded simply with the Python version, and you will get the most recent installation with that version of Python, for example: `module load python-data/3.9`.

 ## `r-env-singularity` renamed to `r-env` and update to R 4.2.1 coinciding with RHEL8 update, 14.9.2022

 Following the RHEL8 update on Puhti, the `r-env-singularity` module has been renamed to [`r-env`](../../apps/r-env.md).